 Meanwhile, ICSE (CISCE) board by itself does not offer any scholarships but the affiliated schools are free to offer scholarships schemes as and when they deem fit.

-4. Future prospects
+4. Career prospects

 If discussed in terms of entrance exams for colleges and universities -